 - By protecting personal data from loss, misuse, unauthorised access and disclosure and by ensuring that appropriate technical measures are in place to protect personal data.

 The information we hold about you will be treated as strictly confidential and we will only share your data with third parties with your prior consent, or unless required to do so by law.

-We reserve the right to publish pictures of Shofar London events and by attending any of our events you give permission to publish pictures of those events.
+We reserve the right to publish pictures of Shofar Utrecht events and by attending any of our events you give permission to publish pictures of those events.

 If you have any objection please contact the Data Protection Officer at email@example.com and we gladly remove that respective picture.

 How secure is your information?